topscoder/nuclei-wordfence-cve/README.md

 * The templates are based on the vulnerability reports of Wordfence.com.
 * The templates are updated regularly to ensure that they are always up-to-date with the latest vulnerabilities.
 * The templates are open source, so you can modify them to fit your specific needs.
+* Manually enhanced templates can be marked to avoid overwriting them.

 ### What's in it?!